w3ctag/process/guide-for-tag-members.md

 #### Fast Track

-Optionally, when a design review comes in, a TAG member may mark it as `fast track?` and alert other TAG members.
+Optionally, when a design review comes in, a TAG member may mark it as [Fast track?](https://github.com/w3ctag/design-reviews/issues?q=is%3Aissue+label%3A%22Fast+track%3F%22+) and alert other TAG members.
 Fast track reviews are reviews that would be proposed to not take up call time.
 It’s up to the TAG member proposing fast track status to indicate what outcome they think the review should have and why it should be fast tracked.
 E.g. “This doesn’t need a review.
 It’s a small